FabioPita18/books-api-fastapi/README.md

 ## 📋 Overview

 A modern, well-documented RESTful API built with FastAPI for managing a collection of books, authors, and genres.
-Features include intelligent caching, rate limiting, API key authentication, and auto-generated interactive documentation.
+Features include user authentication (email/password + OAuth), book reviews and ratings, intelligent caching, rate limiting, and auto-generated interactive documentation.

 ## 🎯 Problem Statement

 Developers and applications need a reliable, performant API to access book data with:

+- User authentication and personalized features
+- Review and rating system for community engagement
 - Fast response times for frequently accessed data
 - Protection against abuse through rate limiting
 - Clear, interactive documentation